Primes of the form $p^2 + nq^2$: Type II estimates up to

 We have $|a_1 h|,|b_1 h| \ll L^{1/2} H \ll \delta^{C_1} (X/L)^{1/2}$, so the error in replacing the shifted intervals $I - b_1 h$, $I + a_1 h$ by two copies of $I$ is $\ll \delta^{C_1} X/L$, which is negligible for $C_1 > 28$.
 Therefore we have (replacing the dummy variables $x', y'$ by $x, y$ respectively)

 Summing over $h \in [\pm H]$ gives where the $c_h$ are complex numbers with unit modulus, chosen to make each term in the sum over $h$ real and nonnegative.
-Switching the order of summation and applying Cauchy-Schwarz gives
+Switching the order of summation and applying Cauchy--Schwarz gives

 By the triangle inequality (and recalling the notation for difference operators as detailed at the beginning of \cref{section5}) we obtain

 Therefore for $\gg \delta^{52} H^2$ values of $(h,h')$ we have